Princess Margaret Hospital, Funafuti: First hospital at Funafuti (1913)

 The first hospital was established at Funafuti in 1913 at the direction of Geoffrey B. W. Smith-Rewse, during his tenure as the District Officer at Funafuti from 1909 to 1915.
-At this time Tuvalu was known as the Ellice Islands and was administered as a British protectorate as part of the British Western Pacific Territories.
+At this time Tuvalu was known as the Ellice Islands and was under the jurisdiction of the Western Pacific High Commission.
 In 1916 the Gilbert and Ellice Islands Colony was established.
 From 1916 to 1919 the hospital was under the supervision of Dr J. G. McNaughton, when he resigned the position remained vacant until 1930, when Dr D. C. Macpherson was appointed physician at the hospital.
 He remained in the position until 1933, when he was appointed to a position in Suva, Fiji.

 During the colonial administration, Tuvaluans provided medical services at the hospital after receiving training at the Suva Medical School, which changed its name to Central Medical School in 1928 and which later became the Fiji School of Medicine.
 Training was provided to Tuvaluans who graduated with the title Native Medical Practitioners, nurses or "dressers", the male equivalent of nurses.